 Statewide Community Regrant Partners

 At the core of our mission to create vibrant arts communities is our work with our Statewide Community Regrant Partners (SCR).
-NYSCA initiates funding partnerships with regional arts councils and cultural organizations, enabling us to reach all 62 state counties.
+NYSCA initiates funding partnerships with regional arts councils and cultural organizations, enabling us to reach all 10 regions across the state.
 The local grant making organizations providing support in a wide range of arts disciplines are referred to as Statewide Community Regrant Partners.
 Please refer to the list below to find the partner serving your area.

 Application deadlines are set by each SCR partner, so check your local partner for details.
 Organizations may not apply for NYSCA support and for SCR support in the same year.